zebrunner/carina/docs/advanced/mobile.md

 public class HomePage extends HomePageBase {
 ```

-### How to use Find by image strategy
+### How to use Find by Image strategy

 Find by image strategy is based on [appium implementation](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/image-comparison.md).
-Be sure you have openCV libraries installed to [your system](https://github.com/justadudewhohacks/opencv4nodejs).
+Be sure you have OpenCV libraries installed to [your system](https://github.com/justadudewhohacks/opencv4nodejs).
 Find by image logic is covered by ```@ExtendedFindBy``` annotation.

 **Example:**